Property Investment Suburbs In America

 A property’s selling price and its construction cost could vary greatly.

-Primarily these are the factors that affect the costs
+Primarily, these factors affect the costs

-- land cost
+- location, land cost

 - build quality

-- quality of fixtures and fittings.
+- of fixtures and fittings.

 To provide some context, according to the National Property Information Centre (NAPIC) – The 2018 median price of a house in Selangor is RM382,000, while in Perak, it is RM210,000.

 The home construction cost for various residential landed property types per sq. ft (PSF) differs significantly for Malaysia’s top 5 cities.

 These data points (average sum) are based on the latest fixed construction tender prices in the market.